 Click Finish to start downloading the SDK components.

-While downloading, you will likely be prompted for your admin password, in order to install HAXM, a tool from Intel that will greatly speed up Android Virtual Devices aka AVDs:
+If you’re on a Mac or using Windows, then while downloading, you will likely be prompted for your admin password, in order to install HAXM, a tool from Intel that will greatly speed up Android Virtual Devices aka AVDs:

 When the download is complete, click Finish.

 After a few minutes, you’ll have the welcome screen, which serves as your gateway to building all things Android.